certifiedsteven/Re-Learn/README.md

 The learning experience is grounded entirely in the user's own uploaded material rather than general knowledge, so sessions stay aligned with the student's actual course content.

-## How Studyback Works
+## How Re:Learn Works

 A typical flow through the product:

 1. **Upload Material** — a student uploads a study document such as a PDF.
-2. **Process Material** — Studyback extracts the text and splits it into manageable chunks.
+2. **Process Material** — Re:Learn extracts the text and splits it into manageable chunks.
 3. **Identify Topics** — the system identifies the topics and subtopics covered by the material.
 4. **Study** — the student opens a study session and selects the topics, learning mode, and difficulty.
-5. **Test** — Studyback generates quizzes from the material's content.
+5. **Test** — Re:Learn generates quizzes from the material's content.
 6. **Evaluate** — answers are evaluated with detailed feedback, and the results update topic mastery.
 7. **Review** — weak topics are flagged and the student is guided back to them for targeted review.